 - Get enough sleep.
-Inadequate of poor quality sleep can negatively affect your mood, mental alertness, energy level, and physical health.
+Inadequate or poor-quality sleep can negatively affect your mood, mental alertness, energy level, and physical health.

 - Learn relaxation techniques.
 Meditation, progressive muscle relaxation, guided imagery, deep breathing exercises, and yoga are powerful stress-busters.